tdwg/conference-2018/conferences/2018/instructions-for-authors.md

 4. Click "Collections" on the top navigation bar of your manuscript (top right of figure below).
 This is where you find the conference (SPNHC or TDWG 2018) and subcollection (includes topics for SPNHC and list of symposia, workshops, and other contributions for TDWG) to which you are submitting your abstract.
 This step is critical as your abstract cannot be directed to the proper editors without a collection/subcollection designation.
 ![](images/image_0.png)
-   a.
-If you are an invited speaker for a symposium or workshop in TDWG, select it from the options in the list.
+   a) If you are an invited speaker for a symposium or workshop in TDWG, select it from the options in the list.
-   b.
-If you are submitting an oral presentation for consideration by a symposium or workshop that is open to submissions (see [list](https://tdwg.github.io/conferences/2018/sessions/index) and check whether the one you are interested in will accept unsolicited contributions), select it from the options in the list.
+   b) If you are submitting an oral presentation for consideration by a symposium or workshop that is open to submissions (see [list](https://tdwg.github.io/conferences/2018/sessions/index) and check whether the one you are interested in will accept unsolicited contributions), select it from the options in the list.
 Note that this does not guarantee that your submission will be accepted by the organizers.
-   c.
-If you would like to deliver an oral presentation but none of the symposia or workshops match your topic, choose "Contributed Oral Presentations".
+   c) If you would like to deliver an oral presentation but none of the symposia or workshops match your topic, choose "Contributed Oral Presentations".
 You can also select "Posters" or "Computer demonstrations".
 ![](images/image_1.png)

 5. Next, fill in your abstract's metadata from the list at the left by hovering over a category, and then clicking on the pencil icon.